romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In a GitHub Actions workflow, how can you share data generated in one job with subsequent jobs in the same workflow?
+Q: In a GitHub Actions workflow, how can you share data generated in one job with subsequent jobs in the same workflow?
 <details><summary>Show the answer</summary><p>

 - **Use the upload-artifact and download-artifact actions to pass data between jobs**